robertmartin8/ReasonableDeviations/_posts/2022-06-12-molecular-notes-part-2.md

 - Utility over comprehensiveness:
   - We don’t need to re-explain everything in the book!
 In fact, we should think of Source notes as a collection of pointers.
 The note should just tell you what is in the Source.
-  - Unless you expect a concept or idea to be particularly important for your thinking (in which case you should extract it into an Atom or Molecule), feel free to write nothing more than minimal phrase to remind you of its existence.
+  - Unless you expect a concept or idea to be particularly important for your thinking (in which case you should extract it into an Atom or Molecule), feel free to write nothing more than a minimal phrase to remind you of its existence.

 Probably the most differentiated aspect of my textbook workflow is that only 70% of the time spent making textbook notes is spent on that particular textbook.
 The other 30% is spent extracting relevant Atoms from other textbooks.
 For example, I was recently making notes on Ben Lambert’s excellent course on undergraduate econometrics.
-I had previously read a textbook called *Forecasting – Principles and Practice* that had a lot of overlap especially on the subject of time series.
+I had previously read a textbook called *Forecasting – Principles and Practice* that had a lot of overlap, especially on the subject of time series.
 So I kept this open in the right pane, and whenever there was a concept that was discussed both by Lambert and *Forecasting*, I would extract it into an Atom.

 Previously my notes on *Chapter 9 – ARIMA models* looked quite similar to Chapter 10: lots of text with few links.
 While making notes on Lambert’s course, I progressively extracted Atoms like “AR model”, “MA model”, “ARMA model” – though note that there is still some Source-specific commentary under “Stationary time series”.